Server-to-Server (S2S) card payments

 }

-After the 3DS process completes, the customer will be redirected to url_success or url_fail, and dpay.pl will send an IPN notification.
+After the 3DS process is complete, the customer is redirected to url_success or url_fail, and dpay.pl sends an IPN notification.

 If 3DS is not required, the payment is processed immediately: